aljadooa/Simple-Calculator/README.md

 Feel free to use this software however you like, no restrctions are applied, and crediting the author is not required although it would be much appreciated.

-Implemnting the code into your project is an easy since the code it self is not very complicated to understand, if you know basic c++ programming.
+Implemnting the code into your project is an easy task since the code it self is not very complicated to understand, if you know basic c++ programming.

 If you want to build upon the exsisting you're more than to do so, and if you want it to be included in the original code